"I feel safe here"

 Window Art Display | Pioneer Square

-Clare Johnson’s installation is inspired by work with low-income housing institute, “tiny house village,” a space for people transitioning out of homelessness.
-Yet, residents often felt misrepresented by its dark fence; thus, art seemed to be a way to brighten the neighborhood’s presence.
-Residents sought to emphasize the village’s transformative power—suggesting bridges, stepping stones, and growing plants as metaphors for building connections, finding support, and transitioning to stability.
-Johnson designed fence banners that doubled as community coloring sheets for neighborhood celebrations.
-To honor those initial plans, this installation uses four large panels that mix the original designs with colorful, newly painted-in versions.
-The panels explore how we try to make space for ourselves while also connecting with others.
-Although the village itself comes from difficult and painful realities, the art joyfully celebrates crucial community spaces whose value often goes overlooked.
+Clare Johnson’s installation is inspired by work with a Low Income Housing Institute tiny house village for people transitioning out of homelessness, making art to brighten its neighborhood presence.
+Residents felt misrepresented by its anonymous dark fence, and wanted to emphasize the village’s transformative power—suggesting bridges, stepping stones, and growing plants as metaphors for how it helps them build connections, find support and transition to more stability.
+Johnson’s fence banners were meant to double as giant community coloring sheets for celebratory neighborhood events, but then the pandemic set in.
+To honor those plans, here 4 large panels mix the original designs with colorful new painted-in versions, together exploring the different ways we all try to make space for ourselves while also connecting with each other.
+While the village itself comes from difficult and painful realities, the art joyfully celebrates crucial community spaces whose value often goes overlooked.